xwmx/nb/README.md

   List notes in the current notebook.

-  When <id>, <filename>, <path>, or <title> are present, the listing for the matching note will be displayed.
-When no match is found, titles and filenames will be searched for any that match <query> as a case-insensitive regular expression.
+  When <id>, <filename>, <path>, or <title> are present, the listing for the matching note is displayed.
+When no match is found, titles and filenames are searched for any that match <query> as a case-insensitive regular expression.

 Indicators:
   🔉  Audio